Healthy Eating with Diabetes

 2. Choose unsweetened beverages and boost hydration

 Studies have found that drinking sugary beverages, such as soda and 100% fruit juice, increases your risk of developing diabetes.2 For those with diabetes, sugary drinks can cause those unwanted rapid spikes in your blood sugar.
 Instead of reaching for soda when you have low blood glucose, try a cold glass of skim milk.
-It has carbohydrate and protein along with needed vitamins and minerals.
+It has carbohydrates and protein along with needed vitamins and minerals.
 Now for the good news: replacing sugary beverages with water or other unsweetened beverages can decrease other disease risk and improve your blood sugar control.
 You can make your healthy hydration fun and convenient by investing in a nice water bottle that you can carry around with you wherever you go.
 You can also make your own spa water for a bit of extra flavor- simply add cucumber, mint, basil, or lemon to your water.
 Want to unwind to a glass of wine?
 Try serving up sparkly water in a wine glass with an ounce of pomegranate juice.
 Pomegranate juice has anthocyanins and other phytonutrients that protect your heart and brain.
 You’d be surprised, I served it up recently, and everyone passed on the wine (and no, they were not dietitians)!

 3. Don’t forget the lean protein (even at breakfast)!